Our CHRISTmas Around the World Study continues with

 Many of us know that Germany has many tradtions that we bring into our homes during Christmas today.

-From the candy cane, to our christmas tree, ginger bread cookies, advent calanders, glass ornaments; nutcrackers, and the famous Silent Night carol.
+From the candy cane, to our christmas tree, ginger bread cookies, advent calanders, glass ornaments; nutcrackers, and the famous

 There is even a neat US- Germamy comparision Christmas Chart you can look up online.